tylerlianghuang/typescript-code-challenge/README.md

 # Sinefa TypeScript Challenge Instructions

 Write a Node script that transforms `data.json` into `data-transformed.json`.
-SHave a look at `example-output.json` to show how the data should be transformed.
+Have a look at `example-output.json` to show how the data should be transformed.

 ## General Approach and Assumptions